 Navigation: EDITING GENERAL INFO >

 There are some special issues when configuring ACCOUNTS to send email through a Gmail address, because Google introduced what it considers to be a higher level of security for applications other than the most common email software (like Microsoft Outlook) to send and receive emails through Gmail.
 Although Google refers to such applications as "insecure", in fact ACCOUNTS and most others are still very secure, using encryption to protect your password and the email contents!
-(No other email service insists on such steps, or calls other programs like this "insecure".)
+(Most other email services do not insist on such steps, or call other programs like this "insecure".)

 If you try to configure using a Gmail address in the Maintenance ⇒ Email Sending Configuration window, and the SMTP Server you set up there is "smtp.gmail.com" (the current correct one for Gmail), you will probably receive a large message box about there being a problem doing this.
 Depending on the internal details of the response received from Gmail, it will either offer you an option to Grant Access for Less Secure Apps, or to learn about generating a special application password just for ACCOUNTS and using that password in your SMTP settings.

 Grant Access for Less Secure Apps

-This grants access to your Gmail account, as long as you supply the correct username (your email address) and password, to all applications that Gmail considers to be insufficiently secure, including ACCOUNTS.
+This first option grants access to your Gmail account, as long as you supply the correct username (your email address) and email password, to all applications that Gmail considers to be insufficiently secure, including ACCOUNTS.
 This is the simplest solution, and works the most reliably.

-Choosing to do this from the prompts that come up will take you to a page in a web browser.
+Choosing to grant access for less secure apps from the prompts that come up will take you to a page in a web browser.
 If you aren't currently logged in to Gmail (or another Google service with the same account), it will first take you to a page where you can log in to the desired account.
-After doing that, you will end up on a page such as the following:
+After doing that, you should end up on a page such as the following:

-If you click the slider shown in the bottom right of the image above, it will immediately turn that on.
+If you click the slider shown towards the bottom right of the image above, it will immediately turn that on.
 You can then close that window.

 Google will likely then immediately send you an email with the Subject "Critical security alert", to confirm that it was you making that change.
 It may ask you to click a button and go to a security web page to confirm that it was you making that change.
-You will probably have to get that email, and if it says it is required, click that button, and answer Yes on the web page that comes up, before sending email will work.
+You should get that email, and if it says it is required, click that button, and answer Yes on the web page that comes up, before sending email will work.